Traitorous eight: Split

 In November 1957, The Eight moved out of Grinich's garage into a new, empty building on the border of Palo Alto and Mountain View.
 Their starting salaries ranged from $13,800 to $15,600 per year.
 Hodgson, who headed the board of directors, suggested Noyce as the operational manager of the company, but Noyce refused.
 Fairchild, knowing Noyce's personality, also opposed his leadership.
-Regardless of the will of Fairchild, Noyce, and Moore, who were responsible for the research and production, respectively, became the "leaders among equals".
+Regardless of the will of Fairchild, Noyce and Moore, who were responsible for the research and production, respectively, became the "leaders among equals."

 The group immediately set a clear goal to produce an array of silicon diffusion mesa transistors for digital devices, utilizing the research results of Bell Labs and Shockley Labs.
-Moore, Hoerni and Last led three teams working on three alternative technologies.
+Moore, Hoerni, and Last led three teams working on three alternative technologies.
 The technology of Moore resulted in a higher yield of operational n-p-n transistors, and in July–September 1958, they went into mass production.
 The release of p-n-p transistors of Hoerni was delayed until early 1959.
 This created the Moore-Hoerni conflict at Fairchild: Moore ignored the contribution of Hoerni, and Hoerni believed that his work was unfairly treated.
 However, the Moore transistors formed the prestige of Fairchild Semiconductor – for several years, they beat all the competitors.

 In 1958, Fairchild mesa transistors were considered for the D-17B Minuteman I guidance computer, but they did not meet military standards of reliability.
-Fairchild already had a solution in the planar technology of Hoerni proposed on December 1, 1957.
+Fairchild already had a solution in the planar technology which Hoerni proposed on December 1, 1957.
 In the spring of 1958, Hoerni and Last were spending nights on experiments with the first planar transistors.
 The planar technology later became the second most important event in the history of microelectronics, after the invention of the transistor, but in 1959 it went unnoticed.
 Fairchild announced the transition from mesa to planar technology in October 1960.
 However, Moore refused to credit this achievement to Hoerni, and in 1996 even attributing it to unnamed Fairchild engineers.

 In 1959, Sherman Fairchild exercised his right to purchase shares of the members of the traitorous eight.
 Jay Last recalled (in 2007) that this event happened too early and turned former partners into ordinary employees, destroying the team spirit.
 In November 1960, Tom Bay, the Vice President of Marketing at Fairchild, accused Last of squandering money and demanded termination of Last's project of developing integrated circuits.
 Moore refused to help Last, and Noyce declined to discuss the matter.
 This conflict was the last straw: on January 31, 1961, Last and Hoerni left Fairchild and to head Amelco, the microelectronics branch of Teledyne.
 Kleiner and Roberts joined them after a few weeks.
 Blank, Grinich, Moore, and Noyce stayed with Fairchild.
 The traitorous eight split into two groups of four.